Purley on Thames: Geography

 Due to its proximity to the River Thames, Purley has suffered periods of severe flooding, most recently in 2014.
 The part of Purley closest to the river has changed radically, with most properties having been built since the 1970s and, with a very few exceptions, it was a condition of planning approval that the houses were built at or above the 1947 flood level.
 A flood alleviation scheme, in the form of a clay bund and a pumping platform was completed by the Environment Agency in late 2014.

 Demography

 The population has around 88% White British ethnicity, 4% other white ethnicity; residents identifying with an Asian ethnicity constituted 3%, with a Caribbean or African ethnicity 1% and those with a mixed ethnicity, 2%.

 The majority of homes in Purley are detached houses, with minorities of small housing and shared ownership properties and several council estates.
-The area is largely unaffordable for most of the population - as of 2016, the average price of a property in Purley is £413,268 and the median UK wage is £26,500; the average house price is thus nearly 16 times the average salary.
+The area is largely unaffordable for most of the population – as of 2016, the average price of a property in Purley was £413,268 and the median UK wage is £26,500; the average house price was thus nearly 16 times the average salary.